22 Weekend Getaways, Road Trips & Day Trips from Kansas City

 There is a small waterfall, hiking trails and other fun things to explore – learn more now.

 There are 14+ sunflower fields near KC that you can visit with your family.
 This is a short day trip from the metro, which is perfect if you have small children…

 1491 State Road D, Camdenton, MO 65020

 (2 hours, 41 minutes)

-If you like hiking then this state park is the place for you!
-One of the highlights is a turn of the century castle built high on a bluff and more than 15 miles of walking trails.
+There are lakes, trails, and you can head over to Branson for fun too!
+You can rent boats & jet skis at local marinas and swim till your hands turn pruney!
+If you like hiking or the outdoors in general, this state park is the place for you… One of the highlights is a turn of the century castle built high on a bluff and more than 15 miles of walking trails.
 These trails lead to sinkholes, natural bridges, caves and of course to the lake itself!
 Just head down for the day and pack a lunch for a picnic or decide to make a camping trip out of it!

 1000 S. Hawkins Lane, Goddard, KS 67052